 Think about this experience.
 Realize you are a part of nature, but you live most of your life disconnected from it.
 Connect now once again as our ancestors did.
 Do this daily.
 Never stop seeing, hearing, and feeling that connection with the Earth.
 Earth the place where the Gods of old reside.

 This exercise works.
 It will connect with nature.
 These are the voices of nature always reaching out to touch us.
 Nature has always been singing the songs and waiting for you to return.

-Now if you feel so inclined, call upon the spirits that reside where you are.
-Ask for their forgiveness and bid them to help you.
-Help you not to forget to be guided by the ancient wisdom to do good in always and to everything.
-Connect too with the long line of your ancestors who have enabled you to be alive here in this time and space.
+Now, if you feel so inclined, call upon the spirits that reside where you are.
+Ask for their forgiveness and bid them help you.
+See if you can connect with the silent place in your soul that resonates with the Earth.
+Allow yourself to be guided by the ancient wisdom to do good in always and to everything.
+Remember the long line of your ancestors.
+They sacrificed to give you life here in this time and space.
 Namaste.
 Blessed Be.

 Lo there do I see my mother, my sisters and my brothers;